Phobos10/lilith_throne_mods/README.md

 This is a [Google Drive](https://drive.google.com/drive/folders/1n7KAw_ACSoOeiUhKhrPPfzm_V6dIiIy7) mirror.
+Github is not updated.
 ## FAQ
 ### How install mod
 Place Phobos folder in mods folder.